gumaerc-testorg/12.742-fall-2006/content/pages/syllabus.md

 Lecture Notes and Course Reading
 --------------------------------

-Electronic copies of the lecture notes will be made available in the [lecture notes]({{< baseurl >}}/pages/lecture-notes) section.
+Electronic copies of the lecture notes will be made available in the {{% resource_link aea90c21-2574-04ea-4537-949b854172a2 "lecture notes" %}} section.
 For those lectures for which we don't yet have electronic versions of the figures, we will distribute photocopies prior to lecture.
 There will not be any formal reading assignments for the course, but you may find the following books to be good references:

 Pilson, Michael E. Q. _An Introduction to the Chemistry of the Sea_.
 Upper Saddle River, N.J.: Prentice Hall, 1998.
 ISBN: 9780132589710.